sunnylam13/ThreeSixtyFlow.js/README.md

 * This plugin does not make the 3D image carousel responsive.
 * The images do not rotate images when the carousel is vertical in any way at this time due to a limitation on the way `transform-origin` was used.
 * If you set the carousel to be perfectly vertical on the screen like a pole, the images will rotate so that they're in the right orientation however it's not perfect... yet.
 * The size of image items or other display items is limited to 425px at this time.
+(You can change this in the CSS however you'll have to play with the `translateY` and `translateX` plugin options -- see below.)

 If neither of these facts is an issue for you, feel free to grab this plugin and use it.